harvesthq/platform/trello.md

 </script>
 ```

-### Adding a Harvest timer to a Trello todo
+### 2. Add a Harvest "Track time..." button to the Trello card

-The Harvest timer is currently rendered in the Actions list.
-Natively, this can
+The Harvest timer is likely best rendered in the Actions list.
+This can
 be accomplished by adding the following markup to the list.

 ```html